formlio/forml/docs/evaluation.rst

 Process-wise, the performance tracking differs from the :ref:`development evaluation
 <evaluation-traintest>` use-case in two key aspects:

 #.
-It doesn't involve any *training* - the point is to evaluate predictions made by an existing
+It does not involve any *training* - the point is to evaluate predictions made by an existing
    :ref:`model generation <lifecycle-generation>` running in production.
-The concept of the different :ref:`methods <evaluation-methods>` known from the development evaluation doesn't apply - the :ref:`metric function <evaluation-metric>` scores directly the genuinely served predictions against the eventual true outcomes.
+The concept of the different :ref:`methods <evaluation-methods>` known from the development evaluation does not apply - the :ref:`metric function <evaluation-metric>` scores directly the genuinely served predictions against the eventual true outcomes.
 #.
 The *predictions* that are to be evaluated are in principle made before the *true* outcomes are